Scrivito/scrivito_accordion_widget/README.md

     gem 'scrivito_accordion_widget'

-You should add this line to your editing Stylesheet manifest for better usage in edit mode:

-    *= require accordion_widget/editing

-Add this line to your application javascript manifest:
+Than add to your stylesheet manifest:

-    /= require accordion_widget/application
+    *= require accordion_widget/styles

 After that, execute: